 The Programme is a cooperative, it is run by its members and any researcher can become a member (see ‘how can I get involved’ below).
 The blueprint for the programme was developed by members of the DOSI Decade working group, which has a fully open membership, the SCOR Decade working group, which has a closed membership that was selected according to SCOR working group rules on submission of the working group proposal to SCOR; and the Challenger Society’s Deep Sea Special Interest working group, which has an open membership but is essentially a UK focused working group.
-Moving forward the programme will be administered through DOSI as DOSI is a well-established international network whose aims align well with the aims of the UN Ocean Decade.
-The existing working group structure and membership also provide a useful means by which to support objective 4.
-You do not have to be a DOSI member to participate in the programme.
+The programme has been proposed by DOSI as an official Ocean Decade Programme, and moving forward will work closely with the DOSI network, which shares many of the same aims.
+The existing DOSI working group structure and membership provides an established, important and effective ‘knowledge to end-user’ pathway that will be integral to the Programme.
 Developing and running a programme of this magnitude requires dedicated persons who are willing to help make it happen.
-If you think you can help and can see the value of a dedicated global deep-sea biology programme, then please join in.
+If you think you can help and can see the value of a dedicated global deep-sea biology programme, then please join in (see below).

 An outcrop of rock makes a perfect home for many different cold water coral species.
 Image courtesy of the NERC funded Deep Links Project (University of Plymouth, Oxford University, JNCC, BGS).